abeing/config/wow/edam.md

 Sunken Temple: [55] The Essence of Eranikus
 [55] The Essence of Eranikus
 [55] In Erankius' Own Words

+## [35-42] Razorfen Downs

+Thousand Needles, Myriam Moonsinger
+[35D] A Host of Evil

+Razorfen Downs
+[37D] Scourge of the Downs
+[37D] Extinguishing the Idol

+Stormwind, Archbishop Benedictus
+[42D] Bring the Light

 ## [35-45] Badlands